rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 e = c + c;
 ```

 This optimization is similar to [Common Subexpression Elimination (CSE)](http://en.wikipedia.org/wiki/Common_subexpression_elimination).
 According to wikipedia, GVN handles some cases that CSE can't (such as the above, where the expressions on the RHS are different) but can't handle some cases that CSE can.
-I opted to implement GVN over CSE as it requires less work when our program is already in SSA form.
+I opted to implement GVN over CSE as it requires less work given that my program is already in SSA form.

 Implementing GVN got a small reduction, down to **58,428 bytes**.